 Originally created in the early 1900s, International Women's Day, according to the official website, is "a global day celebrating the social, economic, cultural, and political achievements of women."
 Because the day doesn't belong to any specific group or government entity, it's the perfect way to celebrate all women from all walks of life and to unite them together to reflect on the strength and perseverance of women.

 If your children are old enough to go to school, they can probably name a few important figures in history.
 George Washington, Martin Luther King, Jr., Thomas Edison — all incredibly important to the world, but all men.
 To begin explaining International Women's Day, ask your children to name some women who have made a difference in the world.
-Hopefully, they can shout out Harriet Tubman, Susan B. Anthony, Rosa Parks, Helen Keller, but they may not.
+Hopefully, they can shout out Harriet Tubman, Malala Yousafzai, Marie Curie, but they may not.
 And that right there is the lesson in why International Women's Day is so important.

 And combine all of that information into a succinct explanation: much like a birthday that is all about one person, International Women's Day is dedicated to all women.
 It's to celebrate the lives and achievements of women, whether they've been recognized for it or not.

-When you put it like that, your kid should understand.
+When you put International Women’s Day into a perspective like the books above, your kid should understand.
 Like blowing out the candles on a birthday cake for their grandpa and sharing stories of his life to celebrate him, let International Women's Day be explained as a giant birthday for all the women of the world.
 Blow out some candles, appreciate those women, and feel grateful for another year of celebrating them.
-(Bonus: your kid probably likes cake, so this can help them listen even more.)